Women's Basketball helped out during the Woodlands Assisted Living 2011 Fall Festival

 In 2005, she received the Lumberton Alumni Chapter of Kappa Alpha Psi Award for Community Service.
 She was a two-time Red Springs High School Teacher of the Year and, in 1999, was awarded the Educator of the Year Award by the Robeson County Black Caucus.

 Patterson-Heath's career began in 1977 as an activities coordinator with the Robeson County Parks and Recreation Department.
-She later became an athletic director, which led to her coaching careers in basketball, cross country and track.
+Her coaching careers in basketball, cross country and track led to her becoming an athletic director.

 Patterson-Heath is a 1977 graduate of North Carolina A&T State where she received a Bachelor's of Science in History with a concentration in Education.
 She later received her certification from FSU in Special Education and her Master of Arts Degree in Education from the University of North Carolina at Pembroke.

-She is married to Tim Heath.
-They have one daughter - Rekha Patterson - who is a member of the women's basketball coaching staff at Baylor University in Waco, Texas.
+She is married to FSU Director of Intramurals and Hall of Famer, Tim Heath.
+They have one daughter - Rekha Patterson - who is a member of the women's basketball coaching staff at Ball State University in Muncie, Indiana.

 Patterson-Heath Year-By-Year Record At Fayetteville State